 Here are three examples of Genre painting, showing its fascinating development throughout the centuries:

-Hunters in the snow by Pieter Bruegel the Elder is one of the earliest examples of Dutch Genre painting.
+Hunters in the Snow by Pieter Bruegel, the Elder is one of the earliest examples of Dutch Genre painting.
 As an oil-on-wood artwork, it shows hunters and their dogs returning after an unsuccessful winter hunt.

 A fox corpse is the hunters' only prize.
 An escaped rabbit's (or hare's) footprints are visible in the snow.